Ohtani to speak to media for 1st time since illegal gambling, theft allegations against interpreter

 Ohtani made only a brief appearance in the Dodgers clubhouse before Sunday’s Freeway Series opener against his former team, the Los Angeles Angels.
 The teams are playing three exhibition games before the Dodgers host St. Louis in their home opener on Thursday.

 Ohtani received a huge cheer as he walked to the plate for the first time at Dodger Stadium.
 He flied out to left field as the designated hitter.
-In his second at-bat, he drew a walk by Angels pitcher Hayden Seig to load the bases with two outs.
+In his second appearance, he drew a walk by Angels pitcher Hayden Seig to load the bases with two outs.
+In the fourth inning, Ohtani struck out swinging against Griffin Canning.

 He’s also expected to play Monday and Tuesday in Anaheim, where he was a two-time AL MVP before leaving the Angels as a free agent to sign a record $700 million, 10-year contract with the Dodgers in December.